 Jerry McMahan Jr.

 Welcome to my webpage at NCSU.
-My name is Jerry McMahan Jr. and I am a PhD student in applied mathematics expecting to finish my degree
+I am a postdoc in applied mathematics working with

 My neglected personal website is ensomnya.net.
 It houses a few projects and drawings I did a while back.